Signalen/signalen.org/developers.md

 ## Vendors

-We will need vendors to both sell Signalen or sell services on top of Signalen in the future.
+We will need vendors that can help municipalities of all sizes get Signalen up and running, and keep it running, in a cost effective way.

 We've already had interest from many VNG (Vereniging van Nederlandse Gemeenten, representing 355 municipalities) members, as well as Ghent (Belgium).